 Skip to content

-Classroom sessions, which take place on-site in 10 Head-Start locations throughout Columbus, are built around a sound developmental framework, made fun and exciting through hands-on experiences.
-Children learn about growing edible plants and do wraparound arts and discovery activities, listen to stories, and play age-appropriate games to reinforce concepts gleaned from nature-based learning.
+Classroom sessions, which take place on-site in 9 Head-Start locations throughout Columbus, are built around a sound developmental framework, made fun and exciting through hands-on experiences.
+Children learn about growing edible plants and participate in wraparound arts and discovery activities, listen to stories, and play age-appropriate games to reinforce concepts gleaned from nature-based learning.

 Students were asked to classify objects as living or non-living by asking questions like, “Does it move?
 Does it breathe?
 Can it make more?”
 Our educator observed a student with a photo of a rainbow ask his friend, “does it eat?”.
 His friend emphatically shook his head, “No.” The students then confidently announced to their classmates that rainbows are, in fact, not living things!